Fenbendazole vs Cancer

 intracellular vesicles to the plasma membrane ready to absorb

 glucose.
-This movement of GLUT4 towards the plasma membrane takes
+This movement of GLUT4 towards the plasma membrane

-disrupted as well strongly reducing insulin-stimulated glucose
+movements are disrupted as well strongly reducing

-uptake (Ref.).
+insulin-stimulated glucose uptake (Ref.).

-While Fenbendazole could be relevant for many types of cancers (as
+While Fenbendazole could be relevant for many types of cancers

-also suggested by the anecdotal reports listed above and by
+(as also suggested by the anecdotal reports listed above and by

 literature on the anticancer effects of benzimidazoles drugs)

-prior literature has so far indicated it’s anti cancer effects in
+prior literature has so far indicated it’s anti cancer effects

-Non-small Cell Lung Cancer Cells (NSCLC)
+in Non-small Cell Lung Cancer Cells (NSCLC)

 Fenbendazole inhibits the cellular proteasome function dose- and